-For further information regarding marketing and advertising information for the public/community, please see the District's website at: www.flourbluffschools.net.
+For further information regarding marketing and advertising information for the public/community, please see the District's website at: Flour Bluff Public Information Office.
 Or call the FBISD Public Relations Office at (361)-694-9808.

 Nutrition Education

 The District aims to teach, model, encourage, and support healthy eating by students.
 Schools will provide nutrition education and engage in nutrition promotion that: